aweymo/cs_land_4/index.md

   block: hero-2
   background_image: "/uploads/uploads/2022/ten_12011903_b.png"
   headline: <strong><span class="light">Future<br>Research</span></strong>
-  content: <br>Pursuing this project, I felt it was most important to focus on the
+  content: Pursuing this project, I felt it was most important to focus on the lived
-    lived experience of community members who may have been impacted by this language, so I spent a good time vetting, transcribing and hosting the oral history material.
+    experience of community members who may have been impacted by this language, so I spent a good time vetting, transcribing and hosting the oral history material.
     I would love to spend more time focusing on industrialists during this period to illuminate their active role in working with labor leaders and media outlets to disseminate these concepts.
 Clarifying the roles of industrial and commercial